-We have five areas of distinctive research strength: Philosophy; Political Theory; Irish Political History; Governance and Public Policy; and International Politics and Ethnic Conflict.
+We have a range of distinctive research strength: Philosophy; Political Theory; Contemporary Irish Political History; European Politics; International Politics, Comparative Ethnic Conflict.
 Lists of members of staff and their research interests can be accessed here.

 In each of these areas, important and pioneering work has been published by members of the School (with leading academic presses and in journals with high international standing), and major projects of research are ongoing in all of these fields.
 Several of these projects are funded by research councils in the UK and Ireland and by the EU.
 In addition to research carried out by academic and research staff, we are committed also to the supervision of high-quality research students in our areas of expertise, and have a vibrant postgraduate research culture.
 For further information on current projects, please see our research student pages.
-The School also hosts various paper series, and is affiliated with various research networks .

 We are located in five recently refurbished Victorian houses near the middle of University Square.
 The General Office is on the ground floor of 25 University Square (locate us here ).
-The office is normally open Monday-Friday from 9.00 am - 4.00 pm, (closed Tuesday 2pm to 3pm).
+The office is normally open Monday-Friday from 9.00 am - 1.00 pm and 2pm - 4pm, (closed for staff meeting Tuesday 2.30pm to 3pm).